 An autonomous and anonymous Grant Committee, appointed by the IPC of each ICME distributes the funds amongst the successful applicants.
 Priority is given to applicants from less-affluent countries who contribute to the scientific programme with a paper or a poster.
 The criteria are: the quality of the submitted paper or poster, the role at the congress, the scientific potential of the proposal, the geographic representation and the special mathematics educational situation in the applicant’s country.

-In 2016 more than 250 scholars from less-affluent countries were supported to participated in ICME-13 in Hamburg, Germany.
+In 2016 more than 250 scholars from less-affluent countries were supported to participate in ICME-13 in Hamburg, Germany.